 Journey Through the Radiant Citadel

 Story ideas: Here’s the thing.
-This is a new concept, so I can’t lean into my own background for story ideas.
+This is a new concept, so I can’t lean into my own background for ideas.
 Maybe that’s the point.
-Ajit put together a team where I don’t need to worry about telling my story — they’re helping me tell there stories.
+Ajit put together a team where I don’t need to worry about telling my story — they’re helping me tell their stories.
 Get Radiant Citadel because learning about others is fun.

 Spelljammer: Adventures in Space

 Much of the attention towards Spelljammer is that the longstanding online joke about it being confirmed was finally true.
 It’s also in a new for 5th edition format as a multi-book package in a slipcase with a DM’s screen and large format map.
 Spelljammer is wild.
 There are space elves, murder comets, asteroid spiders, ships that look like dragonflies and ships that look like mindflayer heads.
 Wildspace is D&D on space drugs.